lukmanr/CLVPipelines/README.md

 In the previous section of the tutorial, you run the pipelines using Kubeflow Pipelines UI.
 In this part, you submit the pipelines for execution using `kfp.Client()` API from the Kubeflow Pipelines SDK.

 `kfp.Client()` is a programmatic interface to the Kubeflow Pipelines runtime.

-To be continued ...
+It can be used to integrate Kubeflow Pipelines with other CI/CD and data management processes.

 ## Customizing the CLV pipelines
 ### Customizing compilation settings